-Because the Liberals took 39 percent of the vote compared to Labor’s 37, Bartlett initially held to his campaign promise that he would have over power to the Liberals in the event they outvoted them.
-Bartlett began to pull back from that promise in the weeks following the election as it became obvious it was dubious from the standpoint of constitutional conventions.
-He was also bolstered by McKim’s offer of support despite having making no efforts to woo the Greens.
-On 9 April, Tasmanian Governor Peter Underwood made the correct call and offered the Premiership back to Bartlett.
+Because the Liberals took 39 percent of the vote to Labor’s 37, Bartlett initially held to his campaign promise that he would hand over power to the Liberals in the event they outvoted them.
+Bartlett began to pull back from that promise in the weeks following the election.
+He was bolstered by McKim’s offer of support despite having making no efforts to woo the Greens.
+On 9 April, Tasmanian Governor Peter Underwood offered the Premiership back to Bartlett.
 Underwood still retains the possibility of offering the job to the Liberals’ Will Hodgman in the event it doesn’t work out.
 Only then would Tasmanians face another election.

 Hodgman bitterly protested the decision and slammed Bartlett for going back on his promise.
 But this was never Bartlett’s decision to make.
 As Tasmanian lawyer Greg Barns said, “Underwood correctly applied constitutional convention, which is to say he asked himself which party could provide stability and saw that the answer was clearly the ALP.
 End of story.”

-Of course, it is very far from the end of this particularly story.
-However, ABC election analyst Antony Green believes Bartlett and McKim are finally discussing the possibility of coalition government with the possibility that McKim and fellow Greens MP Tim Morris may be offered ministries.
+ABC election analyst Antony Green believes Bartlett and McKim are finally discussing the possibility of coalition government with the possibility McKim and fellow Greens MP Tim Morris may be offered ministries.
 Former Premier Paul Lennon is also pushing for Bartlett to offer McKim a ministry.
-How they deal with the looming decision on Gunn’s Tamar Vale pulp mill will be an early test of such an alliance, nevertheless it is good they are talking and the Greens may find it harder to oppose from inside the tent.
+How they deal with the decision on Gunn’s Tamar Vale pulp mill will be an early test of such an alliance, nevertheless they are talking and the Greens may find it harder to oppose from inside the tent.
 Australian politicians don’t take easy to compromise but it is the mark of mature governance and often the only way things get done in a democracy.